chirashijs/chirashi/README.md

 * `screenPosition (element)`: return `element`'s position relative to the screen as object.

-* `transform (elements, transformation)`: apply a 3D matrix on each element of `elements` for `transformation` described as object.
+* `transform3d (elements, transformation)`: apply a 3D matrix on each element of `elements` for `transformation` described as object.
 Support: x, y, z, rotate (2D rotation in radiant), rotateX, rotateY, rotateZ, scale, scaleX, scaleY, scaleZ, skew, skewX and skewY.
 Each propertyAXIS value can be declared as:
 ```js
 property: {